Picovoice/porcupine/README.md

 ## Structure of Repository

 Porcupine is shipped as an ANSI C precompiled library.
 The binary files for supported platforms are located under [lib/](/lib) and header files are at [include/](/include).
-Currently, Raspberry Pi, Android, iOS, Linux, and Mac are supported.
+Currently, Raspberry Pi, Android, iOS, watchOS, Linux, and Mac are supported.
-If you wish to run Porcupine on any other platform, please contact us at help@picovoice.ai.
+If you wish to run Porcupine on any other platform, please contact us at contact@picovoice.ai.

 Bindings are available at [binding/](/binding) to facilitate usage from higher-level languages/platforms.
 Demo applications are at [demo/](/demo).
 When possible, use one of the demo applications as a starting point for your own implementation.